semji/reputationvip.github.io/_posts/2015-07-08-elasticsearch-is-coming.md

 #### The response

-The cluster should responds like this :
+The cluster should responds like this:

 {% highlight json %}
 {
-    "acknowledge" : true
+    "acknowledge": true
 }
 {% endhighlight %}